 Question #2: What symptoms should new parents look for when caring for their baby over the winter?

 - Sinus irritation: Keep an eye out for blood tinged boogers or bloody noses.
-The presence of these symptoms indicates the nasal passage is likely dry or irritated, leaving your baby more vulnerable to wintertime illnesses.
-Using an indoor humidifier or a saline nasal spray made specifically for babies can help keep your baby happy and healthy during the winter season.
+The presence of these symptoms indicates the nasal passage is likely dry or irritated, affecting your baby’s health and leaving your newborn more vulnerable to wintertime illnesses.
+Using a humidifier or a saline nasal spray made specifically for babies can help keep your baby happy and healthy during the winter season.

 - Being too cold: Babies are not able to handle the cold temperatures as well as we can.
-If temperatures and wind chills are below freezing outside, limit the time your baby spends outdoors to a quick back-and-forth between the car and inside.
+If temperatures and wind chills are below freezing, limit the time your baby spends outdoors.
 Make sure to dress your baby in appropriate layers, keeping in mind winter coats and snow suits shouldn’t be worn under a car seat harness.
-Check out the AAP’s tips on how to dress a baby for cold weather and winter car seat safety for more info.
-Lastly, always check on your baby to make sure they are not showing signs of being too hot or too cold.
+Check out these tips on how to dress a baby for cold weather and winter car seat safety for more info.

-Question #3: When it comes to humidity, what are the best conditions for babies to ensure they’re happy and healthy?
+Question #3: When it comes to humidity, what are the best conditions to keep your baby healthy?

-The EPA recommends keeping indoor humidity levels to between 30-50%.
-You can reach this ideal humidity level by utilizing a whole home humidification system, or smaller plug-in humidifier.
+The EPA recommends keeping indoor humidity levels to between 30-60%.
+You can reach this ideal humidity level by utilizing a whole-home humidification system, or smaller plug-in humidifier.
 Most local hardware stores sell humidity gauges to help you determine what the humidity levels are in your home.

-Question #4: What are some additional tips and tricks parents can implement to keep their babies happy?
+Question #4: What are some additional tips and tricks parents can implement to keep their babies healthy?

-- Good nutrition: Whether your baby is bottle fed or just starting solid foods, make sure he or she is receiving the nutrients they need.
+- Good nutrition: Whether your baby is bottle fed or just starting solid foods, make sure he or she is receiving the correct nutrients.
 A good, healthy diet helps your baby’s immune system stay strong during the winter months.

 - Good sleep: Sleep is essential to staying healthy during the winter months.
-Sometimes holiday travel can interrupt babies’ sleep cycle, so do what you can to ensure your little one gets all the zzzz’s he or she needs.
+Sometimes holiday travel can interrupt babies’ sleep cycle, so do what you can to ensure your baby receives enough sleep.

-- Good hand hygiene: Your baby may not be able to wash his or her hands yet, but you can!
+- Good hand hygiene: Your baby may not be able to wash their hands yet, but you can!
 Do your best to wash your hands regularly, particularly before or after feeding, bathing, or cuddling with your infant.
-He or she will eventually thank you for doing your part in stopping the spread of wintertime illnesses!
+They will eventually thank you for doing your part in stopping the spread of wintertime illnesses!